 When visiting Bucharest, I recommend booking your stay in a central area, close to the old town because that’s where all the main attractions are, as well as the best restaurants and entertainment.

-Below is my personal list of the best cheap (but good quality) hotels you can find in Bucharest’s center.
+Below is my personal list of the best hotels you can find close to Bucharest’s center.
 Each one has its strong points and can be considered a great pick.
 So just choose the one that seems to tick all your wishes.

 I have more details in the article, but if you’re in a hurry, here are my top recommendations: